 Better to play your game.
 One area in which narcissistic people cannot compete is in the higher values of reciprocity, equality, empathy, compassion, or fairness.
 Whatever your deepest values, stand for them.
 As Michelle Obama has said, “When they go low, we go high.”

 4. What are the worst things you can do in dealing with narcissists?

 It may not work out well if you depend on them, try to change them, or expect reciprocity or enduring loyalty.
 With many narcissists, anything you get from them often comes with strings attached.
 (For more, see 10 Things Not To Do with Narcissists.)

 5. How can you protect yourself against destructive narcissists?

-No matter what style narcissist, you nearly always have options in your dealings with them, though in many cases, there may be no perfect options.
+No matter the type, you nearly always have options in your dealings with them, though in many cases, there may be no perfect choices.
 Ask yourself, “At what cost?”
 What is the cost of going along with or standing up to a narcissist?
 Narcissists can be vindictive.
 Yet losing your sense of self is a high price to pay.
 You have to decide what you will and will not tolerate.

-6. How do you heal or recover from a relationship with a narcissist?
+6. How do you recover from a relationship with a narcissist?

 First, recognize that no matter how much you may feel betrayed, used, or manipulated, narcissists (like all of us) are just trying to get their needs met.
 Their needs may be more primal and they may use hurtful tactics to meet their needs but, in a sense, it isn’t personal.
 The closer you are to a narcissist, the more you may tend to see them at their worst, but few people can be close to narcissists without eventually being burned.